scarv/miracle/experiments/memory-bus/per-byte/README.md

 - If case 3 is true, then even if all bytes in the input array upto and including `A` are kept constant, we should still see data dependent leakage due to the `B-1` other bytes being loaded.

+## Findings

+### Overview

+- We found that, yes, for the target devices, the *memory word containing the byte* is returned.

+- This is as opposed to returning the requested byte, plus the following `N` succeeding bytes.

+### Discussion

+- Again, this was not very supprising given some knowledge about how CPUs and memories are constructed.

+- For memories, these are characterised by a bit width `W` and a word depth `D`.
+  - An input address will correspond to a `W-bit` word, and reading an address will return the entire word.
+  - This is opposed to allowing sub-`W` granularity in the address.

+- For CPUs, it is clear that a common implementation strategy is to request an entire word and then throw away redundant bytes.
+  - It is possible that this is driven by how the memories work, and not the other way around.

+- From a side-channel perspective, this will affect how leakage models are constructed.
+  - When attacking a device which performs a data load, I can now use a modified hamming weight/distance model where I know that extra information can be incorperated.
+  - I also know *which* extra bytes of information to include.

 ## Running the experiment